-Mulligan for: Astute Academic, Draven, Zaunite Urchin, Jury-Rig, House Spider, Draven, Jinx; Crowd Favorite if you have House Spider.
+Mulligan for: Legion Rearguard, Zaunite Urchin, Jury-Rig, House Spider, Draven, Jinx; Crowd Favorite if you have House Spider.

 Like I said earlier, this guide is part of a series where I go over all the top decks in the meta so you’d have all the resources needed to learn the archetype you want and improve as a player.
 This series is my most ambitious project so far, I hope it will be helpful!

 If you have a question, want to share feedback, or discuss this guide, I’ll be happy to answer you on this dedicated Reddit post! 😉